How do I know if I am eligible to switch retailer?

 Can my contract be transferred to the new owner/tenant of my premise?

 The existing account must be closed and the new occupant of the premise is required to apply to sign up on behalf of their own account.
-Early termination charges may apply depending on your contract.
+A refundable Relocation/Expatriation Fee is applicable depending on your contract and dwelling type.

 What happens if I want to move house during contract?

-For Relocation or Expatriation during your contract with iSwitch, instead of paying the Early Termination Charge, you only have to pay a small flat fee that is based on your dwelling type as per below:
+For Relocation or Expatriation during your contract with iSwitch, you only have to pay a Relocation/Expatriation Fee (before GST) that is based on your dwelling type as per below:

 HDB 1-2 room ($60)